Running a HTTPS website with Let's encrypt (for free)

 Step 2: Select software configuration

-server.
+My server configuration is nginx running on a RockyLinux server.
 So, the selection should be

-as the platform.
+nginxas the softwareLinux (pip)as the platform.
 I want to use python pip as the package manager to install other tools.

 Step 3: Install dependencies